Land and Records Research Center, Nauvoo, Illinois

-Located at the northwest corner of Parley and Partridge Streets in Nauvoo, Illinois is the Land and Records Office.
-This facility allows one to find out “who lived where” in Nauvoo during the early-mid 1840s.
+Located at the northwest corner of Parley and Partridge Streets in Nauvoo, Illinois is a building known as the Land and Records Research Center.
+Traditionally, this facility allowed one to find out “who lived where” in Nauvoo during the early-mid 1840s.
 The office has been of particular value to those who descend from the Latter-day Saint settlers who lived in Nauvoo.
-Utilizing information about subdivision lots, tract lands and streets, it allows them to go to the actual site where their ancestors lived in this historic place.
+Utilizing information about subdivision lots, tract lands and streets, it helped patrons go to the actual site where their ancestors lived in this historic place.
 Records from roughly 1839-1845 for both Hancock County, Illinois and Lee County, Iowa are housed in the Records Office.
 Additionally, there are some genealogical, ordinance data, and biographical resources available to interested visitors.
 Other miscellaneous documents and reference materials, including information from other area churches, have been gathered by Nauvoo missionaries.

 Map & Directions

-Once in Nauvoo, those wanting to visit the Land and Records Office should go to the northeast corner of the intersection of Parley and Partridge Streets.
+The traditional Land and Records Research Center is located on the northeast corner of the intersection of Parley and Partridge Streets.
 This is found down by the Mississippi River in the older section of Nauvoo known as the Flats.
-The gps coordinates are: 40°32’35.88″ N; 91°23’17.56″ W.

 Articles & Resources